ds-wizard/guide/docs/application/projects/list/detail/questionnaire.rst

 Comments
 ========

 We sometimes want to leave comments to discuss things with our team or just reminders for ourselves.
 We can write comments to each question in the questionnaire.
+The comments can be browsed using the navigation buttons.

 .. figure:: questionnaire/comments.png
     :width: 603